 The hits keep on coming from Bob Zawalich!
-Two new plug-ins to round out the week.
+Two Sibelius plug-ins to help get you sorted.

 Swap or Replace Text Styles does just what you would think it does: If you have a selection containing two different text styles, the plug-in will swap them.